Ale42RA/SWAN/README.md

 1. **Data Cleaning**
    The raw dataset undergoes a rigorous cleaning process to handle:
    - Missing values
-   - Duplicate entries
-   - Outliers
    - Inconsistent data formats

 2. **Feature Engineering (FE)**
    Transforming raw data into meaningful features to improve model performance.
 This includes:
    - Encoding categorical variables
-   - Scaling numerical features
    - Generating new features based on domain knowledge

 3. **Exploratory Data Analysis (EDA)**
    Gaining insights from the dataset through:
    - Visualizing key patterns and trends
-   - Identifying correlations among features
    - Uncovering the factors that influence churn

 4. **Model Building & Evaluation**
    Using classification algorithms to predict churn and evaluating model performance with metrics such as accuracy, precision, recall, and F1-score.
+   Exploring different trees to predict churn

 ---